 Other Careers in the Army

-Maybe flying is not for you.
-If this is the case, the Army has plenty of career opportunities that might interest you.
-The Army has 16 major functional areas (branches) that are available to ROTC graduates.
-From being in the next generation of paratroopers with the Infantry branch to designing and helping construct major civil engineering projects with the Corps of Engineers.
+The Army has 16 major functional areas (branches) that are available to ROTC graduates, from being in the next generation of paratroopers with the Infantry branch to designing and helping construct major civil engineering projects with the Corps of Engineers.

 Here is a list of a few of the major branches: